Why prompt engineers need A/B testing

 The prompt engineering problem

 But did it actually get better?
-You do not know.
-You cannot know — because you did not measure.
+You don't know.
+You can't know, because you didn't measure.

 Why manual testing fails